 Saint-Tropez: Loved the Vibe

-The property is part of Maisons Pariente, a family-owned collection of quietly luxurious hotels across France: only 34 keys, rooms tucked along garden paths, hammocks in the shade, and a pool that felt serene instead of scene-y.
-The lobby had backgammon, spa water, and a relaxing energy.
+I chose our hotel, Lou Pinet (The Pines) because it’s outside of town, but just a 5 minute ride down the hill in the hotel’s complimentary car.
+Checking in felt more like arriving at a friend’s country house than a hotel.
+We were greeted with champagne and walked through our itinerary on the comfy lobby sofa.
+The property is part of Maisons Pariente, a smaller family-owned collection of quietly luxurious hotels across France: only 34 keys, rooms tucked along garden paths, hammocks in the shade, and a pool that was serene instead of scene-y.
+The lobby had backgammon sets waiting for guests to come play, a carafe of spa water, and a relaxing energy.
 Beefbar, the hotel restaurant, was excellent, (had the coolest plates!) and the bar was a chill spot for a pre-dinner drink before heading into town.

 My only notes: the pool was a few degrees too warm to feel refreshing, and the bees made their presence known at breakfast.